Basic Role-Playing: History

-In 2020, Chaosium released Basic Roleplaying as a System Reference Document (SRD).
+In 2020, Chaosium released Basic Roleplaying in abbreviated form (vs. the 2008 edition) as a System Reference Document (SRD).

+A new edition, updating the 2008/2011 editions and titled Basic Roleplaying: Universal Game Engine, appeared in 2023, initially as a PDF, later as a hardbound book, and later still as a standalone SRD under the "ORC License" (Open RPG Creative) and has since spun off a market of multiple commercial products, both standalone BRP adventures and full-fledged RPGs, published under the terms of the ORC license.
+The full text (not the art, trade dress, etc.) of the PDF and print version was also ORC-licensed as a SRD.

+Licensed adaptations

-Other games published over the years by Chaosium using the BRP ruleset include Ringworld, Hawkmoon, and Nephilim.
+Preexisting RPG and fiction settings converted to the system by Chaosium using the BRP ruleset include Ringworld, Hawkmoon, and an adaptation of the French RPG Nephilim.

 Rules system

 BRP is similar to other generic systems such as GURPS, Hero System, or Savage Worlds in that it uses a simple resolution method which can be broadly applied.
-BRP uses a core set of seven characteristics: Size, Strength, Dexterity, Constitution, Intelligence, Power, and Appearance or Charisma.
-From those, a character derives scores in various skills, expressed as percentages.
+It uses a core set of seven characteristics: Size, Strength, Dexterity, Constitution, Intelligence, Power, and Appearance or Charisma.
+From these, a character derives scores in various skills, expressed as percentages.
 These skill scores are the basis of play.
-When attempting an action, the player rolls percentile dice trying to get a result equal to or lower than the character's current skill score.
-Each incarnation of the BRP rules has changed or added to the core ideas and mechanics, so that games are not identical.
+When attempting an action, the player rolls percentile dice to attempt to get a result equal to or lower than the character's skill score.
+Each incarnation of the BRP rules changed or added to the core ideas and mechanics, so that games are not identical.
 For example, in Call of Cthulhu, skills may never be over 100%, while in Stormbringer skills in excess of 100% are within reach for all characters.
 Scores can increase through experience checks, the mechanics of which vary in an individual game.

-BRP treats armor and defense as separate functions: the act of parrying is a defensive skill that reduces an opponent's chance to successfully land an attack, and the purpose of armor is to absorb damage.
+The system treats armor and defense as separate: the act of parrying is a defensive skill that reduces an opponent's chance to successfully land an attack, and the purpose of armor is to absorb damage.

-The last major element of many BRP games is that there is no difference between the player character race systems and that of the monster or opponents.
+In most BRP games there is no difference between the player character race systems and that of monsters or other opponents.
 By varying ability scores, the same system is used for a human hero as a troll villain.
-This approach allows for players to play a wide variety of non-human species.
+This approach allows for players to play a variety of nonhuman species.

-Licensed games
+Adaptations of the system

 Chaosium was an early adopter of licensing out its BRP system to other companies, something that was unique at the time they began but commonplace now thanks to the d20 licenses.
 This places BRP in the notable position of being one of the first products to allow other game companies to develop games or game aids for their work.
-For example, Other Suns, published by Fantasy Games Unlimited (FGU), used them under license.
+For example, Other Suns, published by Fantasy Games Unlimited, used them under license.
 BRP was also used as the base for the Swedish game Drakar och Demoner from Target Games.